na-na-hi/renget/archive/macrochad.md

 Synopsis: Guess you just awoken a giant monster after you disturbed an ancient burial ground.
 Whoopsie daisies!
 The consequences will never be the same!
 Avatar: https://files.catbox.moe/s8u9bw.PNG

-# Maybe I'll be back.

-!!! note Got a request?
-	If you have a request, reply to any of my posts on /aicg/!
-Though, I have a lot of ideas to get through...

 ![Giantess Fucker Licence](https://files.catbox.moe/00vzw8.png)

 **Name:** - link